 Grief and Substance Abuse

 The effect of using alcohol to numb feelings of pain or grief is short-lived and will not do anything to remove those feelings.
 In fact, alcohol acts as a depressant on the body and can intensify negative emotions like sadness and pain.
-Substance abuse can also complicate many aspects of a person’s life if they become addicted.
+Substance abuse and symptoms of alcoholism can also complicate many aspects of a person’s life if they become addicted.

 Someone with an alcohol problem might have a harder time holding a job or may experience problems in their relationships.
 Alcohol abuse creates negative emotions and consequences that only add to a person’s grief and make it even harder for them to work through their feelings of loss.
 It is impossible to heal from unresolved grief when a person is abusing drugs or alcohol to the point of addiction.